samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 **Regeneration.** If you start your turn with at least 1 Hit Point, you regain 1d10 Hit Points.

 **Wish.** You can cast [Wish](/spells/2619213-wish).
-Once used, this property can’t be used again until 30 days have passed.
+Once used, this property can't be used again until 30 days have passed.

 ***Destroying the Eye and Hand.*** If the [Eye of Vecna](/magic-items/9228609-eye-of-vecna) and the [Hand of Vecna](/magic-items/9228716-hand-of-vecna) are both attached to the same creature and that creature is slain by the [Sword of Kas](/magic-items/9229112-sword-of-kas), both the eye and the hand burst into flame, turn to ash, and are destroyed.
-Any other attempt to destroy the eye or hand seems to work, but the Artifact reappears in one of Vecna’s many hidden vaults, where it waits to be rediscovered.
+Any other attempt to destroy the eye or hand seems to work, but the Artifact reappears in one of Vecna's many hidden vaults, where it waits to be rediscovered.

 ### [Eyes of Charming](/magic-items/9228610-eyes-of-charming)

 *Wondrous Item, Uncommon (Requires Attunement)*

 These crystal lenses fit over the eyes.
 They have 3 charges.
 While wearing them, you can expend 1 or more charges to cast [Charm Person](/spells/2618964-charm-person) (save DC 13).
 For 1 charge, you cast the level 1 version of the spell.
-You increase the spell’s level by one for each additional charge you expend.
+You increase the spell's level by one for each additional charge you expend.
 The lenses regain all expended charges daily at dawn.

 ### [Eyes of Minute Seeing](/magic-items/9228611-eyes-of-minute-seeing)